List of Vectrex games

 This is a list of video games produced for the Vectrex, a vector graphics-based video game console.
 There were 28 games officially released for the console (includes built-in game) in the US.

-This list also includes official unreleased games from GCE, as well as homebrew titles released between 1996 to present (games, music, demos, utility and diagnostic cartridges).
+This list also includes official unreleased games from GCE, as well as homebrew titles released from 1996 to the present (games, music, demos, utility and diagnostic cartridges).